Sponn/erwartung/docs/index.md

 - Coordinates that match physical addresses
 - And many more…

+Grid operators differ from many other industries because their primary asset, the electricity grid, is a natural monopoly.
+As a result, they do not compete with other grid operators.
+This leads to one major advantage:

+!!! info "Essence"

+    Data tests for grid operators can be developed and maintained as open-source resources, benefiting all operators.

 ## Getting Started

 `erwartung`consists of two parts.
 First, generic data tests are defined in a `.yml` file, for example: